 110 East 16th Street

 One look at the building and you just know it’s been an important location for decades.
-Mature trees, Indiana limestone, sturdy architecture… The near-north side campus, known to most as just “Herron,” boasts a rich tradition in the arts.
+Mature trees, Indiana limestone, sturdy architecture.
+The near-north side campus, known to most as just “Herron,” boasts a rich tradition in the arts.
 Currently the location houses a public charter school that offers a college preparatory, classical-based education to students in grades 9 -12.
-The building was originally designed for another purpose, though — to house the Museum of the John Herron Art Institute–but we’re getting ahead of ourselves.
+The building was originally designed for another purpose, though — to house the Museum of the John Herron Art Institute–and what would become the IMA.

 The Art Association of Indianapolis